eduardbeutel/treeiter/Readme.md

 A collection of design, architecture and process patterns.

-A. Design:
+A. Design Patterns:
 - A.1 Tree Iterator

-B. Architecture:
+B. Architecture Patterns:
 - B.1 CRUD REST API

-Process:
+C. Process Patterns:

 ## A. Design Patterns